0xsu3ks/Blog/_posts/2024-01-31-Bypass-DEP-with-VirtualAlloc.md

     #[+] 0xffffbee0 (negative)
 ```

 Now that we're armed with the information needed to succeed and the exact location of where `VirtualAlloc` resides, we can effectively start building our ROP chain.
-The goal of the ROP chain is simple, patch the arguments on the stack for the `VirtualAlloc` API and then once it's all set, make a call to `VirtualAlloc` to execute and change the memory permissions of the pre-determined section of memory on the stack from READ to EXECUTE.
+The goal of the ROP chain is simple, patch the arguments on the stack for the `VirtualAlloc` API and then once it's all set, make a call to `VirtualAlloc` to execute and change the memory permissions of the pre-determined section of memory on the stack from `READ` to `EXECUTE`.

 ## ROP Chains